-Change Management Programs enable companies to control the installation of new processes to improve the realization of business benefits.
-These programs involve devising change initiatives, generating organizational buy-in, implementing the initiatives as seamlessly as possible and generating a repeatable model for ensuring continued success in future change efforts.
-A Change Management Program allows leaders to help people succeed, showing where and when trouble is likely to occur and laying out a strategy for mitigating risks and monitoring progress.
+Change Management programs are plans that enable companies to implement new processes, systems, and strategies to achieve superior business performance.
+These programs involve devising change initiatives, generating organizational buy-in, executing the initiatives as seamlessly as possible, and generating a repeatable model for continued success in future change efforts.
+A Change Management program allows leaders to help people succeed, showing where and when trouble is likely to occur and laying out a strategy for mitigating risks and monitoring progress.

 Usage and satisfaction among survey respondents

-- Focus on results.
-Maintain a goal-oriented mindset by establishing clear, non-negotiable goals and designing incentives to ensure these goals are met.
+- Focus on results and maintain a goal-oriented mindset by establishing clear, nonnegotiable goals and designing incentives to guarantee that they are met

-- Identify and overcome barriers to change.
-Companies identify employees most impacted and also work to predict, measure and manage the risk of change.
+- Overcome barriers to change by identifying employees who are most affected and working to predict, measure, and manage the risk of change

-- Repeatedly communicate simple, powerful messages to employees.
-In times of change, leaders alter communication frequency and methods to manage how a shaken workforce perceives and reacts to information:
+- Repeatedly communicate simple, powerful messages to employees, altering communication frequency and methods to manage how a shaken workforce perceives and reacts to information

-- Reorganize around decision making.
-Companies develop a system for identifying, making and executing the most important decisions.
+- Reorganize around decision making by developing a system for identifying, making, and executing the most important decisions in a timely manner

-- Align and focus an organization when going through a major turnaround
+- Align and focus an organization when undergoing a major turnaround